 - Check out our new Apple MacBook Air M1 (late 2020) review

 But this is a gradual move from Intel chips.
 The higher-end 13-inch MacBook Pro (the 4-port model) and the 16-inch MacBook Pro have both yet to get Apple silicon, still only available with Intel inside.
-We're hoping they get updates this year, and they could be the 12-core Macs rumored to arrive in March.
+Word is that 12-core Apple Silicon-powered Macs could arrive as early as March, as Apple has an M1X chip in the works.

-Is the M1 chip enough to make us look away from the fastest Intel-based MacBook Pro?
-Interestingly enough, both the Air and Pro (if you take Apple's word) will gain huge improvements in performance and battery life, and they could both beat the larger MacBook Pro.
+But is the M1 chip enough to make us look away from the fastest Intel-based MacBook Pro?
+Both the Air and Pro gained gain huge improvements in performance and battery life, and the results below speak for themselves.

 Here's everything you need to know before choosing between the MacBook Air vs Pro, to find the best MacBook for you.